All the 5 Different Types of Gorillas in Africa: (With Photos 2024)

-A Gorilla(s) are generally gentle giants that live within the equatorial parts of the African continent.
-They have several human-like emotions and characters or behaviors like sadness and laughter, and unique about them is the fact that they share about 98% of their DNA with humans, which makes them similar to chimpanzees man’s close living relative.
+Gorilla(s) are generally gentle giants that live within the equatorial parts of the African continent.
+They have several human-like emotions and characters and behaviors like sadness and laughter, and unique about them is the fact that they share about 98% of their DNA with humans, which makes them similar to chimpanzees man’s close living relative.

-Characteristics of Gorillas
+Characteristics of Gorillas of different types gorillas

 Gorillas are the largest great apes, with thick bodies generally comprised of wide chests and strong shoulder.
 They have very hairy faces with small eyes and when it comes to their limbs they have hands that are very similar to man.
 They stay in groups as families of about 5 to 15 members while others may have as many as 40 individuals in a single family.
 Each family is led by a male adult ‘silverback’ and it is he that forms the social life of the family basing on his bond with the females.
 The female gorillas sexually mature at around 7 or 8 years though the male may take longer and these give birth to normally one baby (though incidences of twins have been recorded) and this happens every 4 to 6 years.